viatatribal/cmus-youtube/README.md

     Copyright 2008-2016 Various Authors

 # How to apply the patch
-Place the file ytcmd.patch on your local cmus source code folder and apply it with:
+Place the file ytcmd.diff on your local cmus source code folder and apply it with:

     git am ytcmd.diff